 Introduction

 What if you have experiments you want to run simultaneously, but independently, so a given user will only be exposed to one out of a number of experiments?
-One approach is to create a single split with a treatment for each of the features you want to try out, with a single control to compare against.
+One approach is to create a single feature flag with a treatment for each of the features you want to try out, with a single control to compare against.
 This technique though only works if all of the features to be tested are available simultaneously.
 You may want more individual control of the rollout of the features, while still being concerned that the various combinations of treatments from multiple experiments may interfere with one another and you want to eliminate the possibility of this interference.

 Let's run through an example where you have three experiments you want to run together, with users to your site being exposed to only one of the three.
-Note that this presumes that for each of these experiments there is a default "off" treatment that can be assigned to users not part of the experiment.
+Note that this presumes that for each of these experiments there is a default off treatment that can be assigned to users not part of the experiment.
 For the sake of our example, assume that these experiments involve your product detail page (pdp).
 We'll call the three experiments pdp-test-a, pdp-test-b, and pdp-test-c.

-The parent split
+The parent feature flag

 Once your experiment is running you will need to select the specific targeting rule on the Metrics impact tab in order to see results, because that's the rule under which people will have been included in the experiment.